-ACE question number 1 breakdown: I’m sure that all of you have memorized all of the classifications and risk factors correct?
+ACE Training certification exam question number 1 breakdown: I’m sure you have memorized all the classifications and risk factors, correct?
 Honestly, it takes a ton of memorizing to memorize all of the risk factors.
 On top of that, all of them have more than one factor.

-In this case, Susan’s mother used to smoke, which means absolutely nothing.
+Susan’s mother used to smoke in this case, which meant absolutely nothing.
 The difficult part is that Susan quit smoking a year ago.
-You need to know that the timeline for quitting smoking is six months in order to remove as a positive risk factor.
+You need to know that the timeline for quitting smoking is six months to remove it as a positive risk factor.

-Susan works out a few days a week which means that she is not a sedentary individual, so no risk factor for that one.
-Susan has a body mass index of 31 which is slightly over the 30 limit, adding a risk factor.
+Susan works out a few days a week, which means she is not a sedentary individual, so there is no risk factor for that.
+Susan has a body mass index of 31, slightly over the 30 limits, adding a risk factor.

-She has a systolic reading of 142 which is slightly above the 140 limit, adding another positive risk factor.
-Her serum cholesterol sits at 188 which is below the 200 cut off, so no risk factor.
+She has a systolic reading of 142, slightly above the 140 limits, adding another positive risk factor.
+Her serum cholesterol sits at 188, which is below the 200 cut-offs, so there is no risk factor.